alqz/wordbiter/README.md

-# wordhunter
+# wordbiter
-Solver for Word Hunt
+Solver for Word Bites